 In 1976, John made his solo percussion debut playing the Tircuit Percussion Concerto at the Mississippi River Festival and performed the same work with the Orchestra on their Midwest tour the following year.
 In 1986, John was featured as a soloist at NHK Hall in Tokyo on the STL Symphony’s Far East Tour, performing Minoru Miki’s Marimba Concerto.
 In 1990, John made his Carnegie Hall solo debut playing Bartok’s Sonata for Two Pianos and Percussion with the Labèque Sisters and colleague Richard Holmes.
 He also performed the Schwantner Percussion Concerto many times with the St. Louis Symphony, and with the Delaware Symphony and at the Cabrillo Contemporary Music Festival.
 John has also played in the Aspen and Grand Teton Music Festivals, and the Masterworks Festivals England, China and USA.
 He was a xylophone soloist and accordion soloist, part of the Amazing Accordion Aces, with the late Richard Hayman at the Saint Louis County Pops.

-As a chamber music soloist, John has appeared with the Music Aeterna in New York City, Suzuki and Friends in Indianapolis, Da Camera in Houston, and as a percussionist in the Summit Brass, as well as Chamber Music of St. Louis.
 As a teacher and clinician, John has taught at Juilliard, Eastman, Mannes, DePaul University, University of Kentucky, Florida State University and many other schools.
-In Saint Louis, John has been on the faculty of Webster, Maryville, and Missouri Baptist Universities, UMSL, and the Saint Louis Conservatory of Music.
-His students have gone on to play in the Rotterdam Philharmonic, Palermo (Italy) Opera, Johannesburg (South Africa) Symphony, and the Shreveport, North Carolina, Birmingham, and Louisville Symphony orchestras.
+In Saint Louis, John has been on the faculty of Webster University, Maryville, and Missouri Baptist Universities, UMSL, and the Saint Louis Conservatory of Music.
+His students have gone on to play in orchestras around the world.
 John currently has students in the U.S. Marine, Army (Pershing’s Own) and Navy Bands.